This Vegetarian Congee Is Restorative and Customizable

 “The more flavorful the stock, the better the jook will be.”

-When probed for a congee memory from his past, the James Beard nominee speaks warmly about his mother’s recipe, a curative bowl that was “always made when someone in the family was feeling sick,” but loved so dearly that it's also served “at all holiday gatherings too.”
+When probed for a congee memory from his past, the James Beard Award winner speaks warmly about his mother’s recipe, a curative bowl that was “always made when someone in the family was feeling sick,” but loved so dearly that it's also served “at all holiday gatherings too.”

 But the dish also appeared along his many trips to Chinatown with his grandmother as a child, where sweet air diffused from vats of frying donuts, ducks hung like ornaments, and many varieties of congee—the dish they’d treat themselves to after a day of market shopping—awaited them.
 This treat manifests now in his own organic brown rice and steel cut oat version.